Genetic Testing for Neurodegenerative Disorders - CAM 234HB

 Amyotrophic Lateral Sclerosis (ALS)

-1. For diagnosis in individuals with suspected ALS and a first-degree or second-degree relative (see Note 1) with ALS or frontotemporal dementia, genetic testing for ALS, including the genes C9ORF72, SOD1, TARDBP, and FUSis considered MEDICALLY NECESSARY.
+1. For diagnosis in individuals with suspected ALS and a first-degree or second-degree relative (see Note 1) with ALS or frontotemporal dementia, genetic testing for ALS, including the genes C9ORF72, SOD1, TARDBP, and FUS, is considered MEDICALLY NECESSARY.

 Ataxias, including Friedreich ataxia

-1. For individuals with sporadic ataxia or a family history compatible with an inherited cerebellar ataxia with no known deleterious familial mutation, single gene testing (when a specific ataxia is suspected) or multi-gene panel testing (when a specific ataxia is not suspected) is considered MEDICALLY NECESSARY
+1. For individuals with sporadic ataxia or a family history compatible with an inherited cerebellar ataxia with no known deleterious familial mutation, single gene testing (when a specific ataxia is suspected) or multi-gene panel testing (when a specific ataxia is not suspected) is considered MEDICALLY NECESSARY.

 2. To confirm a diagnosis in individuals with suspected ataxia-telangiectasia, genetic testing for ATM is considered MEDICALLY NECESSARY.